Ad free enhanced viewing experience - learn more

 If you do not see live video, here are some suggestions that might resolve the problem:

-3. Try a different browser, preferably a clean/fresh install like Google Chrome.
-It has Adobe Flash Player built in and should work with no additional plug-ins or add-ons required.
+1. Try a different browser, preferably a clean/fresh install like Google Chrome.
+It should just work with no additional plug-ins or add-ons required.
 Trying another browser with default settings will help identify if your daily browser configuration is the issue.

-4. If a new browser works, check your default browser is not running any add-ons, extensions or plug-ins that might be blocking our content e.g. "Ad Blockers".
-Also look to see if custom security/tracking protection settings have been enabled (for example: in Internet Explorer or Firefox v42.0 "Private Window").
+2. If a new browser works, check your daily browser is not running any add-ons, extensions or plug-ins that might be blocking our content e.g. "Ad Blockers".
+Also look to see if custom security/tracking protection settings have been enabled (for example: in Internet Explorer or Firefox "Private Window").
 Most ad blocking browser extensions allow you to make our webcam websites exceptions.
 Refer to these Terms & Conditions of Use for our policy on content blocking.
 Access to our live video can be withheld when we detect breaches of these terms.
 For example, we require ALL of our advertising to display as intended in order to fund the significant costs associated with streaming live video 24/7.
+More info here.

-7. If no devices or computers will show live video, it is possible that your network has insufficient bandwidth or is blocking our content.
+5. If no devices or computers will show live video, it is possible that your network has insufficient bandwidth or is blocking our content.
 If at home, check for other high-bandwidth Internet users and inspect the configuration of your home router.
 Contact your Internet Service Provider if you suspect congestion on your connection.
 Check your Internet speed at Speedtest.
 If at work, contact your Supervisor or IT Manager provided you believe watching our webcams is acceptable in your workplace or connected with your job function e.g. you work for a port, shipping line, cruise line, travel agency, etc., etc.

 If you still have problems after following these suggestions, please send email to email@example.com and attach a screenshot of your entire browser window showing our website but no live video.
 Include details of your device and browser.

 Can I view your webcams on a tablet or smartphone?